logicmoo/logicmoo_workspace/README.md

 Installation
 ------------
-This is a SWI-Prolog (http://www.swi-prolog.org/) pack.
+This is an SWI-Prolog pack.

 It can be installed with `pack_install/1`